-The ODFW Marine Reserves Program is in charge of leading the scientific monitoring of Oregon’s marine reserves.
-We study both the ecology and the human dimensions of the reserves.
-For instance, how do marine reserve protections — no fishing and no ocean development — affect marine species and habitats?
+The ODFW Marine Reserves Program is studying both the ecology and the human dimensions of the reserves.
+For instance, how do marine reserve protections — no fishing and no ocean development — affect marine species and habitats over time?
 How do these protections affect people and communities?
 How do people value and depend on the ocean?
 What else can we learn about Oregon’s nearshore marine ecosystem?

 For a state famous for exploration, we’ve only skimmed the surface of our coastal waters.